 We were supposed to stay with Silvia’s family but they were not at home.
 Therefore, we stayed two extra days in Switzerland.
 Due to time restraint, we could only afford a one-day trip in Milan.
 I was not sure about the attractions in Milan.
 I had always heard people saying that Milan is a good place to shop.
 My host Dad showed me pictures of him in Milan.
 Besides Duomo, I found another interesting place that I wanted to go, which is to see ‘The Last Supper’ by Leonardo da Vinci.
 I searched through many websites to buy the tickets online but I could not get any for the date we would be in Milan.
 In the end, I booked a half-day tour in Milan, which included a tour to ‘The Last Supper’.

 It was sad to bid farewell.
-Besides, I wasn’t sure when will be the next time I will be seeing my host family again.
-W took a train to Milan and that journey took us about 4 hours.
+Besides, I wasn’t sure when will be the next time I see my host family again.
+We took a train to Milan and that journey took us about 4 hours.
 As we travelled from the North down the South, the weather changed drastically.
 It was foggy in Zurich but as we headed South, it started to snow heavily.
 However, as we were near the border of Italy, the weather became sunny.
 The sunshine welcomed us to Italy!
 When we reached Milano Centrale, we left our luggages in the locker.
 The railway station is quite big.
 There was a market selling food there.

 We then took the Metro to Cairoli Castello.
 As I was pressing the touch-screen ticket machine, this Gipsy lady came up and did everything for me.
 In my head I thought…who is this lady?
 Why is she wearing like that?
 Why is she being so helpful?
 When she tried to grab my money to put into the machine, I sensed something wrong.
 I inserted the note myself but what I did not expect was for her to grab my change from the machine!
 At that moment, I felt like being conned!
 We couldn’t stop talking about that incident for the rest of the day!
 As we learned through a lesson, we said no to every strangers who brought bracelets or flowers to us.
 NO!